scala/improvement-proposals/content/no-curly-partial-match.md

   .reduce(_ + _) // PARENS
 ```

-Partial functions and `match` statements are currently the only expressions where curly braces are
-required and parentheses are disallowed.
 In the syntax of other expressions, curly braces are only
 necessary to define "blocks" with multiple statements: `if`-`else`, `try`-`catch`-`finally`,
 `for`-`yield`, `do`-`while`, method calls like `foo()` etc. all allow you to replace curly braces
 with parentheses (or elide them altogether) when there is only a single expression present.
-This is unlike other languages like Java that mandate curly braces in these syntactic constructs
+This is unlike other languages like Java that mandate curly braces in these syntactic constructs.

-Unlike `match` statements, partial functions are very commonly written in a single line with
-a single expression as the result, and so having to put curlies around them is tedious and
-irregular.
-Allowing them to use parentheses would make the language syntax more regular,
-reduce friction of people converting between normal and partial functions, and make code
-more regular and easier to read by associating curlies more strongly with multi-statement blocks
-rather than multi-statement-blocks-and-also-partial-functions.
+Furthermore, in most expressions, Optional Braces means you do not have to write the curlies
+if you do not want to.

+This proposal brings partial functions in-line with the rest of Scala syntax, with the curly
+braces reserved for multi-statement blocks, and made optional.

 ## Limitations